Young driver insurance

 Young driver insurance FAQs

-Yet by driving carefully you can help offset this and lower the price – see above for more.
-Our New driver insurance guide will fill in the gaps.
+Yet by driving carefully you can help offset this and lower the price – see our young driver insurance need-to-knows above for more.

 Beware 'pay monthly' options – usually the insurer just loans you the annual cost and then charges interest on top at hideous rates.
-As the average cost for a 20-24-year-old is over £900, paying by installments can easily add in excess of another £200 to your premium.
+As the average cost for a 20 to 24-year-old is over £900, paying by instalments can easily add in excess of another £200 to your premium.

-If paying by credit card, check if the insurer or provider charge a fee for doing so – though the fee is usually less the monthly instalments interest charge.
+If paying by credit card, check whether the provider charges a fee for doing so – though the fee is usually less than you'd be charged extra to pay monthly.

 Yes – cars must be insured unless declared off-road.
 The Continuous Insurance Enforcement scheme means all cars must be insured – even if no one drives them.
 The aim's to crack down on two million uninsured drivers by matching up the database of cars and insured drivers.

-The only way out is to apply for a SORN (Statutory Off Road Notification) declaring your car will never be driven.
-Ensure you search for the new cheapest in advance of renewal, or you'll end up just auto-renewing to stop the fine.
+The only way out is to apply for a Sorn (Statutory Off Road Notification) declaring your car will not be driven during the time that the Sorn is applied.

 Generally, insurance is a lot cheaper for a moped or motorbike than for a car.
-Plus, some insurers may put any no claims bonus from bike insurance on your car insurance too if you later get your car insured with them.
+Plus, some insurers may put any no-claims bonus from bike insurance on your car insurance too if you later get your car insured with them.
 Yet do take safety into account as a new motorist – if you're in an accident, you're better-protected if you're in a car.
-See the Bike insurance guide for more.
+See our Cheap motorbike insurance guide for more.

 Some schemes do offer an accelerated no-claims bonus.
-MSE's forumites have suggested if you've previously been insured as an additional driver on, for example, your parents' policy, call your insurer and ask if they'd be willing to take this into account for a no-claims bonus.
+MSE Forumites have suggested if you've previously been insured as an additional driver on, for example, your parents' policy, call your insurer and ask if it'd be willing to take this into account for a no-claims bonus.
 Some insurers do this, including Direct Line.

 If you have an accident, and damage someone else's car or property, but decide to cover the costs yourself, then strictly speaking, you should still tell your insurer about it.